 The production of our product candidate, BRTX-100, begins with the physician collecting bone marrow from the patient under local anesthesia.
 Peripheral blood is also collected from the patient.
 The physician will then send the patient's bone marrow and blood samples to our laboratory (or a contract laboratory) for culturing and formulation.
 The hypoxic culturing process is intended to result in the selection of a cell population that is suitable for an improved possibility of survival in the internal disc environment.
 We anticipate that the cell culturing process and product formulation will take approximately three weeks, with an additional two weeks required for quality control testing required to meet product release criteria.
 We will then send the therapeutic cryopreserved stem cells (BRTX-100) in a sterile vial back to the physician's offices where it will undergo a controlled thaw prior to the procedure.
-The price structure for the procedure and our services has not been determined and no assurances can be given as to the effect that such price structure will have on the marketability of such procedure and services.
+The price structure for the procedure and services.
 The following illustrates the process: